 Backlog - The list of games you have purchased, but have not gotten around to playing yet.
 Tends to grow over time, often to immense proportions.
 If you do not have a backlog yet, between the thread and the sales you will get one.

-Spies/Russian Spies - People who lurk the thread or try to get into the various PA Steam groups not to participate in the community, but to try and get free games from the classy people here.
+Spies/Russian Spies - People who lurk the thread or try to get into the various PA Steam groups not to participate in the community, but instead in order to try and get free games from the classy people here.

 Steamsigs - Custom forum signatures that display a link to your Steam profile, as well as an image of a game you are currently playing, have played the most in the last two weeks, or have played the most over all time (if you haven't played any games on Steam in the last two weeks).
 Available here courtesy of forumer Suds.
 Having a Steam sig (or some sort of clickable link to your Steam profile in your signature) makes it considerably easier for people to add you to their friends list.